|This content applies solely to Appian RPA, which must be purchased separately from the Appian base platform.|

 In the clean up section, you can configure the steps the robotic process should take when it's complete, such as closing programs it opened.
 Remember that the steps you configure in this section only apply to the robotic process you're currently configuring.

 You don't need to add the clean up section to your main workflow.
 The robotic process will always execute the clean up actions.
-If you use Java methods in addition to the clean up section in the console, the Java methods execute after the low-code section.

 If the same robotic process executes multiple times consecutively, you have the option to skip the setup and clean up sections for faster executions.